 Date:

 Dear Parent/Carer

-our son/daughter of form of form
+Your son/daughter

-nas been given an after school supervision for minutes to be served on
+nas been given an after school supervision for

 The reason for this supervision is

-Please acknowledge receipt of this notice by signing and returning the tear off slip to myself.
-Yours sincerely
+Please acknowledge receipt of this notice by signing a Yours sincerely and returning the tear off slip to myself.

-Name of Teacher Signature Signature
+Name of Teacher Signature

-×

-Го: (Teacher's name)
+% Го: (Teacher's name)

-understand that my son/daughter of Form of Form
+understand that my son/daughter of Form

-will be serving an after school supervision of minutes, on minutes, on
+will be serving an after school supervision of Yours sincerely minutes, on

-Name of Parent/Carer Signature Signature
+Name of Parent/Carer Signature

-PLEASE NOTE: If for any reason the named teacher is absent, your son/daughter MUST report to the PASTORAL OFFICE.
+PLEASE NOTE: If for any reason the named teacher is PASTORAL OFFICE. absent, your son/daughter MUST report to the

-One family inspired to learn.'
+On a famila, in anima adta lagama,

 One family... inspired to learn.
 SEAL it with RESPECT